-Ok, as we move on to look at the EY assessment centre I wanted to put something squarely on your radar; the all-conquering importance of preparation.
+Ok, as we move on to look at the EY assessment centre preparation we wanted to put something squarely on your radar; the all-conquering importance of preparation.

-I often get emails from people asking for help.
-They want to know the ‘short cuts’ to success at their respective interview or assessment centre.
+We often get emails from people asking for help.
+They want to know the ‘shortcuts’ to success at their respective interview or assessment centre.
 But honestly, there are none.
-It’s boring, I know, but the ‘secret’ to success at assessment centres is simply lots and lots of preparation.
+It’s boring, we know, but the ‘secret’ to success at assessment centres is simply lots and lots of preparation.

 You cannot over-prepare.
 Every minute you spend preparing will pay you back richly at the EY assessment centre.
 Successful candidates are always better prepared than unsuccessful ones.
 That’s a simple fact.

-- You should practice the EY aptitude tests like a demon.
+- You should practice the Ernst & Young aptitude tests like a demon.
 IMPORTANT POINT: Different employers use different test suppliers.
-This is very important when you’re taking practice tests as the style, content and format differs from one test supplier to another.
+This is very important when you’re taking practise tests as the style, content and format differ from one test supplier to another.
 Ernst & Young use Saville as their test provider and you can practise the Ernst & Young Saville tests here.

-- You should read my article “How To Prepare For Your Interview or Assessment Centre” – It will be a treasure trove for you in preparing for the EY assessment centre.
+- You should read our article “How To Prepare For Your Interview or Assessment Centre” – It will be a treasure trove for you in preparing for the EY assessment centre.

-- As already mentioned, get a copy of the Ernst and Young annual report.
+- As already mentioned, get a copy of the Ernst & Young annual report.

 Do some LinkedIn stalking.
 Phone the EY switchboard.
 Go guerrilla.
 Identify and then phone the hiring manager.

 Explain to the hiring manager that you want to better understand the role and the short AND long term aims of the team and the company.